StatCan/aaw/docs/en/4-Collaboration/Geospatial-Analytical-Environment.md

 ```

 **Example: ipyleaflet Library**
-In this example we will use the library 'ipyleaflet' to create an interactive map.
+In this example we will use the library `ipyleaflet` to create an interactive map.
 This map will be centered around Toronto, ON.
 The data being used will be outlined below.
-Begin by pasting ```conda install -c conda-forge ipyleaflet``` allowing you to install ipyleaflet libraries in the Python environment.
+Begin by pasting ```conda install -c conda-forge ipyleaflet``` allowing you to install `ipyleaflet` libraries in the Python environment.

 <br/>

 Import the necessary libraries.

 ```python
 import ipyleaflet
 from ipyleaflet import *
 ```

 Now that we have imported the ipyleaflet module, we can create a simple map by specifying the latitude and longitude of the location we want, zoom level, and basemap [(more basemaps)](https://ipyleaflet.readthedocs.io/en/latest/map_and_basemaps/basemaps.html).
 Extra controls have been added such as layers and scale.

 ```python
 toronto_map = Map(center=[43.69, -79.35], zoom=11, basemap=basemaps.Esri.WorldStreetMap)